-Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does not meet standard.
+The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion must also include corrective action recommendations where the facility does not meet the standard.
 These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.